cameraui/docs/cameras/zones-and-masks.md

 ## Opening the editor

 Open a camera's [settings](/cameras/settings) and go to the **Settings** tab.
 Under **Zones** you see what the camera already has, each with its color, name and type (Motion zone, Object zone, Alert zone, Privacy zone or Line crossing).
-The pencil on an entry opens the editor on that tab, the bin deletes it.

 Below the list, **Edit zones** opens the editor over the camera image.